1.2.1 Family Tax Benefit (FTB) - Description

 The FTB Part A and Part B supplements increase the individual's rate of FTB Part A and Part B but are only paid after the end of the income year following the lodgement of tax returns by an individual and/or their partner, if required to lodge a tax return.
 Individuals and/or their partners who are not required to lodge a tax return should advise Centrelink in order to receive the FTB supplement.

-Note: The supplement may be used to offset any outstanding FTB/CCB debts.
+Note: The supplement may be used to offset any outstanding FTB, CCS or income support payment debts.

 Background to FA payments